 ASWU’s Legislative Branch is embodied in the ASWU Senate.
-The ASWU Senate consists of twenty-one senators; each of the four graduating classes of the CLA are allocated five seats, and the ASP Body is allocated one seat.
+The ASWU Senate consists of eighteen senators; each of the four graduating classes of the CAS are allocated four seats, and the ASP Body is allocated two seats.
 Senators are elected by their respective constituents in annual elections held in the spring, and serve a term of two consecutive semesters.
-Once elected, senators decide amongst their class caucuses as to whom should serve as their respective Class Whip.
+Once elected, senators decide amongst their class caucuses as to whom should serve in each Senate Role.

 Duties of the Senate

 The ASWU Senate is constitutionally assigned the following responsibilities:

 - To investigate and report on any area of student life.